DillonRego/ListTogether/README.md

 1. npm install dotenv
 2. Create .env local file following the format:

-Update the fields below with your mongodb atlas info
+Update the fields below with your mongoDB atlas info
 - `MONGO_USER=replace_with_your_mongodb_atlas_user`
 - `MONGO_PWD=replace_with_your__mongodb_atlas_password`
 - `MONGO_DB=replace_with_your_mongodb_db`